nemanjarogic/DesignPatternsLibrary/README.md

 </p>

 ## What are Design Patterns?
-In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
+In software engineering, a design pattern is a general, repeatable solution to a commonly occurring problem in software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.
-In addition, design patterns allow developers to communicate using well-known, well understood names for software interactions.
+In addition, design patterns allow developers to communicate using well-known, well-understood names for software interactions.

 Know when to use a certain design pattern, and when not to.
-No design pattern is a 42 - the answer to life, the universe and everything.
+No design pattern is a 42 - the answer to life, the universe, and everything.
 There are situations in which every design pattern easily becomes an antipattern.

 ## Design Pattern Types
 Design patterns can be separated into three main categories: